Azure Management Group

 4. Select Production Environment from the drop-down list and click on Save.

-Repeat the above step to move other subscription to the desired management group.
+Repeat the above step to move other subscriptions to the desired management group.

-5. Click on Production Environment management group and we can see all the subscription under it.
-We can also find all the applied policies for the management group by clicking on Policies if there is any.
+5. Click on the Production Environment management group and we can see all the subscriptions under it.
+We can also find all the applied policies for the management group by clicking on Policies if there are any.

-For enterprise scaffold and best practices refer to Microsoft Documentation.
-Implementation of the Azure management group and policy will help in mitigating security risk and achieving the organization’s mission.
+For enterprise scaffolding and best practices refer to Microsoft Documentation.
+Implementation of the Azure management group and policy will help in mitigating security risks and achieving the organization’s mission.